 Will LASIK Eye Surgery Be Replaced With SMILE?

-SMILE was first approved in 2010 and in 2012 we felt the technology was ready for mainstream use.
-We, at London Vision Clinic, were the first clinic in the UK to offer this technology to patients.
-The number or SMILE procedures continues to grow worldwide and there have now been more than 1 million procedures performed by nearly 800 clinics across the world offering the treatment.
-In 2018 we published the authoritative textbook on SMILE which solidifies this technologies place in refractive surgery clinics.
+SMILE was first approved in 2010 and, in 2012, we felt the technology was ready for mainstream use.
+London Vision Clinic was the first Laser Eye Surgery clinic in the UK to offer this revolutionary new procedure to patients.
+The number or SMILE procedures continues to grow worldwide and there have now been more than 1 million procedures performed by nearly 800 clinics around the world.

 Subscribe to our newsletter